Poser (software): Usage

 Standard Poser characters have been extensively used by European and US-based documentary production teams to graphically render the human body or virtual actors in digital scenes.
 Humanoids printed in several science and technology magazines around the US are often Poser-rendered and post-worked models.

 A film animated entirely on Poser, titled The Exigency, took thirteen years to produce and was released on December 14, 2019.

 Library

-Poser is packaged with ready-to-use 3D content that allows new users to get started without immediately needing to purchase additional content.
+Poser is packaged with ready-to-use 3D content that allows new users to get started without needing to purchase additional content.
 Items are stored in Poser's drag-and-drop-enabled Library and are organized by type and name, e.g. People/Ryan2.
 Users can save customized figures or objects into the Library in order to reuse those items at a later point in time.
 The Library also supports adding in additional "Runtimes" which are collections of content that legacy users have assembled from third party providers.

 The Library includes a configurable, keyword-based Search function that locates content in the Library or connected Runtimes.
 Content can also be added to the Library's Favorites for quick access.

 The Library is set up with categories that each include collections of similar content items: